searxng/searxng/docs/dev/contribution_guide.rst

 .. attention::

-   If you are working in your own brand, don't forgett to adjust your :ref:`settings brand`.
+   If you are working in your own brand, don't forget to adjust your :ref:`settings brand`.